Zettlr/zettlr-docs/docs/en/getting-started/troubleshooting.md

 Zettlr maintains local settings and metadata in the same folder as Electron keeps its files.
 You may want to reset, read, or modify this data in some cases (e.g., if your installation seems to be broken, if you accidentally loaded a bad workspace, etc.).

-This data is located in the _application data path_ whose location depends on your Operating System:
+This data is located in the *application data path* whose location depends on your Operating System:

 * **Windows:** `C:\Users\<your username>\AppData\Roaming\Zettlr` (note that AppData is a hidden folder, so you might want to change the Explorer settings so it shows up)
-* **macOS:** `/Users/<your username>/Library/Application Support/Zettlr` (open a Finder window, hold down "Alt" while opening the "Go"-menu, and click on the appearing "Library" entry)
+* **macOS:** `/Users/<your username>/Library/Application Support/Zettlr` (open a Finder window, hold down “Alt” while opening the “Go”-menu, and click on the appearing “Library” entry)
 * **Linux:** `/home/<your username>/.config/Zettlr` (note that `.config` is a hidden folder, so you might want to use a command line to open it)

 If you want to completely reset your local Zettlr installation, follow these steps:

-1. First ensure that the application is closed (in some error cases, there is a "zombie" process, which you can close from within your Task Manager or Activity Monitor)
+1. First ensure that the application is closed (in some error cases, there is a “zombie” process, which you can close from within your Task Manager or Activity Monitor)
-2. Make sure to optionally backup these files and folders:
+2. Make sure to optionally back up these files and folders:
     * `stats.json` (your writing statistics)
     * `config.json` (the app settings — including the location of your workspaces and open files)
     * `custom.css` (your custom CSS, if any)
-    * `tags.json` (your colour-coded tags)
+    * `tags.json` (your color-coded tags)
     * `targets.json` (your writing targets)
     * `user.dic` (your own custom dictionary)
     * `snippets` (a folder of your Snippets)